fabrice-etanchaud/dbt-dremio/README.md

 ## File

 This materialization creates a table without a view interface.
 It's an easy way to automate the export of a dataset (in parquet format).

 # Connection
-Be careful to provide the right odbc driver's name in the `driver` parameter, the one you gave to your dremio's odbc driver installation.
+Be careful to provide the right odbc driver's name in the adapter specific `driver` attribute, the one you gave to your dremio's odbc driver installation.

 ## Environments

-Please note the specific parameter `environment`, it is a way to map sources' environments between dremio and dbt :
+You can use the undocumented `target.profile_name` or the adapter specific `environment` attribute as a way to map environments between dremio and dbt :

  - dremio's side: prefix all the sources' names of a specific environment `prd` with the environment's name, for example : `prd_crm, prd_hr, prd_accounting`
- - dbt's side: prefix all source's database configs with `{{target.environment}}_` That way you can configure seperately input sources' `environment` and output target `database`
+ - dbt's side: prefix all source's database configs with `{{target.environment}}_` or `{{target.profile_name}}_` That way you can configure seperately input sources and output target `database`.

 ## Managed or unmanaged target
 Thanks to [Ronald Damhof's article](https://prudenza.typepad.com/files/english---the-data-quadrant-model-interview-ronald-damhof.pdf), I wanted to have a clear separation between managed environments (prod, preprod...) and unmanaged ones (developers' environments).
 So there are two distinct targets : managed and unmanaged.

 In an unmanaged environment, if no target database is provided, all models are materialized in the user's home space, under the target schema.

 In a managed environment, target and custom databases and schemas are used as usual.
-If no target database is provided,  `environment`will be used as the default value.
+If no target database is provided,  `target.profile_name` will be used as the default value.

 You will find in [the macros' directory](https://github.com/fabrice-etanchaud/dbt-dremio/tree/master/dbt/include/dremio/macros) an environment aware implementation for custom database and schema names.